 No surprise, especially coming from the blog of an online store that primarily sells bathroom vanities, right?
 But once again we predict that unique, interesting, and fun vanities will continue to be more popular than drab and boring rectangular, bloated, built-in, aesthetically dull vanities.
 More and more, year over year, we’re seeing consumers recognize that the vanity is an easily-redone and cost-effective part of the bathroom that can have a tremendous impact on the personality of the room.

 The right vanity gives your bathroom a unique touch and, like a delightful Persian rug, can really tie the whole room together.
-Some of our favorites from our own catalog include The Scorpio, The Modus, The Aquila, and The Ursa Minor.
+Some of our favorites from our own catalog include The Boardwalk, The Naked La Lune, The Metropolitan, and The Chicago.

 9. Get Ready for a Shower Double-Header

 Being water efficient is an important trend in bathrooms, and admittedly, this prediction doesn’t mesh well with that idea.
 But the signs are there, the trend is set, and two-person open standing showers with a showerhead on each end are getting more and more popular.
 This momentum doesn’t look like it’s going to stop in 2016.